mehmetyaman/maximus/readme.md

-You're gonna need to create a DB named 'maximus' and import customer.sql && translator.sql
+You're gonna need to create a DB named 'maximus' and import customer.sql